A 45-year-old male presenting with penile cancer extending up to the glans penis is treated with which of the following surgical options?

-Which of the following statements about heart transplantation is false?
+Which of the following statements about hypernephroma is true?

 A patient presents with abdominal pain.
 On physical examination there was abdominal guarding and tenderness.
 A plain erect chest X-ray reveals air under diaphragm.
 Probable diagnosis is